absulysuly/Copy-of-Hamlet-social/README.md

-# Hamlet - Iraqi Election Platform (Next.js 14)
+# Iraq Election Platform (Next.js 14)

-This is a modern, bilingual, and responsive web application for browsing candidates in the Iraqi parliamentary elections, built with Next.js 14 and the App Router.
+This is a modern, multilingual (English, Arabic, Kurdish), and responsive web application for browsing candidates in the Iraqi parliamentary elections, built with Next.js 14 and the App Router.

 ## Tech Stack